John-Rood/VectorVault/README.md

 ![alt text](https://images.squarespace-cdn.com/content/646ad2edeaaf682a9bbc36da/297fde6c-f5b4-4076-83bc-81dcfdbffebe/Vector+Vault+Header+5000.jpg)

-Vector Vault is a vector database cloud service built to make generative ai chat quick and easy.
-It allows you to seamlessly vectorize data and access it from the cloud.
-It's scalable to both small projects and large applications with millions of users.
-Vector Vault has been designed with a user-friendly code interface to make the process of working with vector search easy and let you focus on what matters.
-Vector Vault ensures secure and isolated data handling and enables you to create and interact with vector databases - aka "vaults" - in under one second response times, from our serverless cloud architecture backed by Google.
+Vector Vault is a cloud-native vector database combined with OpenAI.
+Easily call ChatGPT or GPT4 and customize how they respond.
+Take any text data, vectorize it, and add it to the cloud vector database in 3 lines of code.
+Vector Vault enables you to quickly and securely create and interact with your vector databases - aka "Vaults".
+Vaults are hosted on serverless distributed cloud architecture backed by Google, making `vectorvault` scalable to any project size.

-We've integrated all the chat options people like to use with LangChain.
-By combining vector databases with OpenAI's chat in the `vectorvault` package, we've been able to hide a lot of the complexity in the background and make it really easy to build the kind of custom chat experience you want to build.
+`vectorvault` takes inspiration from LangChain and integrates their most popular chat features and LLM tools.
+However, by combining vector databases with OpenAI's chat into one single package, `vectorvault` is able to hide mos of the complexity, making it really easy to build custom chat experiences.
+The main value of the `vectorvault` package is how few lines of code you'll need to write to create the expirience you're goign for.
+It's much simpler and easier to use ChatGPT with the `vectorvault` package than OpenAI's default package.
+It's also easy to customize what ChatGPT says by simply adding the kind of things you want it to say to the Vault.
+When you call the `get_chat()` function with "get_context=True", whatever you have added to the Vault will be the way ChatGPT sounds.
+Check out [PhilosophyGPT](https://philbrosophy.web.app) for an example of this (which was made using Vector Vault).

-With Vector Vault, integrating vector search results into your chat app is not only easy, it's the default.
-If you have been looking for a fast and reliable way to use vector databases with ChatGPT, then Vector Vault is for you.
+Check out the tutorials in the Examples folder.
 You will need an api key in order to access the Vault Cloud.
-If you don't already have one, you can sign up for a free account at [VectorVault.io](https://vectorvault.io)
+If you don't already have one, you can sign up for a free account at [VectorVault.io](https://vectorvault.io).
+While the service is paid for production usage, the first tier is free, and the following tiers are very affordable.

 <br>